-Dr. Hawass also led an expedition which discovered 27 tombs.
-About twenty of them were shaped like vaulted sarcophagi (meaning they were partly above and partly under the ground).
+Dr. Hawass has shown some interest in the site and has even led an expedition there himself - discovering 27 tombs with his excavation team.
+About 20 of the tombs were vaulted (partly aboveground and partly under it.)
 The other seven tombs contained staircases which led to very simple, undecorated burial chambers.
 Behind the temple, a huge Greco-Roman necropolis was discovered.

 The location of Taposiris Magna, a drawing of the temple complex and an Isis sculpture. ( Ancient Code )